Choose your online medical assisting educational pathway

 Medical assistants are typically responsible for a variety of clinical and administrative tasks, including scheduling appointments, insurance claims, preparing exam rooms, taking patients’ weight and vital signs, drawing blood and potentially much more.
 Exact scope of practice will vary by state, and every employer will have their own expectations depending on the position.

-Medical Assistant Ranked #10 Best Health Care Support Jobs of 2022 by U.S. News & World Report
+Medical Assistant Ranked #11 Best Health Care Support Jobs of 2023 by U.S. News & World Report

 You will collaborate with nurses, doctors and other healthcare professionals to deliver the best possible patient care.
 This can be a really good next step for current nursing assistants (CNA) looking to advance their healthcare career outside of nursing.

 Medical assisting represents a strong foundation to not only join a growing field, but to gain meaningful healthcare experience and advance your career to the next level.

 According to the Bureau of Labor Statistics, employment of medical assistants is expected to increase 18% from 2020-2030, much faster than the average across all U.S. occupations.*

 Now is a great time to begin working towards becoming a medical assistant and join a career path poised for excellent growth.